Claim: Message from Starbucks Chairman Howard Schultz extols the company's contributions to Israel.

 The case against Schultz is a bit stronger: The 1998 recipient of the Jerusalem Fund Aish HaTorah's "Israeli Fiftieth Anniversary Tribute Award," he's an a proud friend of Israel who has apologized in the past for a speech he gave (as a private citizen, admittedly, not as chairman) that was widely interpreted as being anti-Palestinian.

-Other sources maintain that the support and financial links between Starbucks and Israel are stronger than the company or the U.S. media generally report.
+Other sources, however, have claimed that the support and financial links between Starbucks and Israel are stronger than the company or the U.S. media generally report.